History

 May-November 1945

-The Palace Hotel has been transformed in pre-trial prison for the Nazi leaders before their transport to Nuremberg.
+The Palace Hotel is turned into a remand prison for Nazi leaders before they are transported to Nuremberg.

 1948

-Purchase by the State of the Palace Hotel, put under sequestration after the war, to install the administration of Mondorf-Etat, as well as the medical, dance and reading rooms.
+Purchase by the State of the Palace Hotel, sequestered after the war, to house the Mondorf-State administration, as well as the medical institute and the dance and reading rooms.

 1952-53

-Jean Monnet, then president of the European Community of Coal and Steel (ECSC), stayed for 8 months in Mondorf-les-Bains.
-First at the Hotel du Grand-Chef and then at 36, avenue des Bains, during the months when the hotel was closed.
-He received there the Heads of State of France and Germany, Belgium, the Netherlands, Italy and Luxembourg and therefore laid the foundations for the functioning of the newly created ECSC at Mondorf-les-Bains.
+Jean Monnet, then President of the European Coal and Steel Community (ECSC), stays for 8 months in Mondorf-les-Bains.
+First at the Grand-Chef Hotel and then at 36, avenue des Bains, during the months when the hotel is closed.
+He received the Heads of State of France, Germany, Belgium, the Netherlands, Italy and Luxembourg and thus laid the foundations for the functioning of the newly created ECSC in Mondorf-les-Bains.

 1963

-Inauguration of the new pavilion overlooking the Kind fountain.
+Inauguration of the new pavilion over the Kind spring.

 1970

-Visit of Yugoslav President Tito, who stayed at the Hotel du Grand-Chef.
+Visit of Yugoslav President Tito, who stays at the Hotel Grand-Chef.

 1979